emilianoberonich/challenge/README.md

 - The Vagrant configuration needs more work to be ready at the first initialization without additional steps.
 - Fix some format errors during the data importation that may happen sometimes.
 - Add more tests.
-- Replace prints by logging in console for debugging purpose.
+- Replace prints by logs in console for debugging purpose.